mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Became the most effective ranger in the Expanse.
 His tracking is legendary—can follow a snake across sand, predict sandstorms by smell, find water where none should exist.
 But his methods have grown darker.
 The bandits who killed his family were never caught.
 Every criminal might be one of them.

-Started taking prisoners for "extended questioning" five years ago.
+Started taking prisoners for "extended questioning" nearly a century ago.
 The information he extracts has prevented attacks, saved lives.
 But the screaming haunts him.
 He knows what he's becoming.
 Can't seem to stop.
 The boy hiding under his mother's corpse is still screaming for justice—and nothing satisfies him.

 ### Connections
 - **Commands:** Desert Ranger Squad (20 elite trackers)